 The SSA will analyze the full body of medical evidence when making these determinations.
 In some cases, many other bodily organs may be affected.
 The SSA will evaluate more than merely the heart.
 Again, the whole circulatory system may be affected.
 In some cases, only certain parts are affected.
 Proving a cardiovascular impairment can be a complex and time-consuming process.
 Many conditions may apply.

 What Heart Conditions Qualify For Disability?

-Your lawyer will help you meet an SSA impairment listing.
-If you do not match a listing, your lawyer can help you ‘equal’ a listing.
-This means that you have an equally impairing condition like those listed.
+Your lawyer will help you determine and prove whether your disability meets an SSA impairment listing.
+If you do not match a listing, your lawyer can help you try to prove that you have a disability that is ‘equal’ to a listing.
+This means that you have an impairment or condition that is medically equivalent in severity but not identical to those listed.
 If you do not have an ‘equal’ listing, you must prove that you are significantly impaired in your work ability.

 Listed impairments include:

 Chronic heart failure